Frequently Asked Questions

 Fun, relaxed, welcoming.
 Expert tuition is cleverly wrapped up within fun activities for parents and babies to enjoy - singing, music, sensory play, exploration.
 There is lots to keep little ones engaged.

-We are proud winners of The Best Local Activity for Under 5s in the UK 2014, 2015 and 2016!
-Plus winner of The Most Outstanding Activity Leader in the whole of the UK 2016.
+We are proud winners of multiple awards over the years - Best Local Activity, The Most Outstanding Activity Leader in the whole of the UK as well as Lifetime Achievement Award in 2019 for our services to baby signing.
 These awards are nominated and voted for by parents so this means a great deal to us.

 To help you get an idea about our classes click on the buttons below to see photos and hear what other parents have said.
 Don't forget that we offer a FREE taster session for all families who genuinely are interested in learning to sign with us.